How to Safely Store Cannabis

 The delicate biology of cannabis is reaching new levels of understanding as new cannabis research emerges.
 Cannabis cultivators are creating high-quality flower products that are delivered to consumers at the peak of freshness.
 After all this work to deliver craft cannabis products, many users don’t know how to preserve that quality by using proper storing techniques.

-This article will show you the detrimental effects of improper cannabis storage, along with the best practices for how to store cannabis.
+This FAQ will show you the detrimental effects of improper cannabis storage, along with the best practices for how to safely store cannabis.

 With proper storage, cannabis products can keep their potency between one and two years, according to the Journal of Pharmacy and Pharmacology.
 Like any consumable product, cannabis has a shelf life, which is affected by the environment in which it is contained.